Germans advised to leave Ukraine | DW | 12.02.2022

 The ministry also said it was closing its consulate in Donetsk, in the east of Ukraine.

 "If you are currently in Ukraine, make sure that your presence is absolutely necessary.
-If it is not, leave the country shortly," they said on Saturday.
+If it is not, leave the country shortly," Berlin's foreign ministry said.

+The news comes soon after the United States urged its citizens to leave Ukraine with Secretary of State Antony Blinken warning that Russian forces could invade "at any time."

+The US, and now Germany, join Belgium, Britain, Denmark, Estonia and Latvia in calling upon their citizens to leave Ukraine.